-The commissioner is required to take action against a carrier that the commissioner determines is not complying with these prohibitions.
+The commissioner of insurance is required to take action against a carrier that the commissioner determines is not complying with these prohibitions.

 In addition to current law allowing medical examiners and coroners to query the program when conducting an autopsy, section 16 allows medical examiners and coroners to query the program when conducting a death investigation.

 The act also authorizes the state board of pharmacy to provide a means of sharing prescription information from the program with the health information organization network in order to work collaboratively with statewide health information exchanges designated by the department of health care policy and financing.